Page 4 of 5

 Sigma makes a 17-70mm zoom lens for

-several APS-C cameras that offers an additional benefit: Its a macro
+several APS-C cameras that offers an additional benefit: It’s a macro

 lens.
 Macro lenses can focus very close, making it possible to magnify